Tri5t3/MathLib/README.md

-# Math Library -Tommy Kong
+# Math Library
 This project implements simple math functions including absolute value, ceiling & floor, rounding, power, toString, and greatest common divisor.
+Author: Tommy Kong, 9081632904, kong42@wisc.edu

 ## How to use
 Compile: Simply type "make' in the terminal and the demo will be compiled.